The Eliza Effect is an indie band from Louisville, Kentucky.

 I am definitely a Radiohead fan.
 As they matured as a band, many folks compared them to Pink Floyd.
 I can sort of see that, but what I dig the most about them is how bold they are.
 Considering they were almost instantly famous with Creep, they weren't satisfied with just maintaining commercial success.
 They grew artistically with each album.
 It's fair to say they got weirder too, but I see it more like they got better at deconstructing sound and songs.
 Sort of like how Picasso's earlier work was more realism, and then he explored isolated color palettes, and finally peaking with the abstract and bent styles of cubism and surrealism.

-My favorite album is In Rainbows, it's great to listen to while cooking dinner.
+My favorite album is In Rainbows, it's great dinner music.

 The Smile is not Radiohead, but Thom and Jonny are the core of both bands.
 The Smile being just 3 people (Skinner on drums) their sound is more stripped back, but the intimacy of that sound really grabs your attention like a spotlight.
 Everything played is economical, nothing wasted.